OGCI Performance Data hub

 Summary

-• OGCI member companies continued to reduce flaring volumes and related greenhouse gas emissions from flaring in 2023, in line with their ambition to end upstream routine flaring and achieve near zero methane emissions from operated oil >and gas assets by 2030.
+OGCI member companies continued to reduce flaring volumes and related greenhouse gas emissions from flaring in 2024, in line with their ambition to end upstream routine flaring by 2030.1

 View Tables and Charts